 And you thought Amazon was just an online shopping site.
-Say hello to Amazon 4-star, Amazon Books, Amazon Go, Amazon Go Grocery and Amazon Fresh, five from-scratch brick-and-mortar store concepts from the retail giant.
+Say hello to Amazon Go and Amazon Fresh, two (soon to be three; see next slide) from-scratch brick-and-mortar store concepts from the retail giant.
 That is, of course, in addition to Whole Foods, an Amazon acquisition, but we already told you that.

-Amazon Go stores sell already assembled, ready-to-eat meals and snacks for breakfast, lunch and snack time.
+Amazon Go stores, which sell already assembled, ready-to-eat meals and snacks for breakfast, lunch and snack time.
 The stores are true grab-and-go.
 There are no registers.
 Shoppers use the free Amazon Go app and scan it at the entrance to get in the gate, then scan the QR code of items they want, bag them and leave the store.
 Your Amazon account will be automatically charged.
-There are currently 26 Amazon Go stores, in Chicago, New York City, San Francisco and Seattle.
+There are currently 26 Amazon Go stores (two are temporarily closed), in Chicago, New York City, San Francisco and Seattle.

-Amazon Fresh stores are small fresh food markets offering produce, meats and seafood, as well as prepared foods made fresh in the store.
-There currently only a handful of Amazon Fresh stores, all located in Southern California.
+Amazon Fresh (formerly Amazon Go Grocery) stores, which are small fresh food markets offering produce, meats and seafood, as well as prepared foods made fresh in the store.
+There are currently 23 Amazon Fresh stores.

 Prime Gaming is the place to be if you’re a gamer and you have Amazon Prime.
 You can play online games for free, and you can even up your game with free loot.
-How about upgrading your Madden Ultimate team or get the Kosatka Submarine Station in Grand Theft Auto online?
+New this month: Jedi Fallen Order.
+Or how about upgrading your Madden Ultimate team or get the Kosatka Submarine Station in Grand Theft Auto online?
 Other offers include playing “Hole.io” ad-free for 21 days and power-up bundles for free on several games.
 You also get a free monthly channel subscription on Twitch.TV, the live streaming platform for gamers.
 It’s owned by Amazon.

 Make Amazon Your Prime Prescription Drugstore

 Amazon Warehouse: Where all the things you returned to Amazon go to be resold.
 Here you’ll find millions of used and open-box items sold at bargain prices.
-Those items range from used home and kitchen goods, used computers, Amazon devices, digital cameras, used TVs and unlocked cell phones.
+Those items range from used home and kitchen goods and computers to Amazon devices, digital cameras, TVs and unlocked cell phones.

 Head Over to The Shop by ShopBop for Designer Deals

-You can find designer work-from-home gear, in the The Shop by Shopbop on Amazon.
+You can find designer work-from-home gear in The Shop by Shopbop on Amazon.
 Amazon bought the Wisconsin-based fashion retailer in 2006, and The Shop by Shopbop offers stylish clothing, shoes, designer goods, accessories and bags.

 Hoof It to Zappos and Get Premium Shipping

 Betcha didn’t know Amazon also owns online shoe giant Zappos, did you?
-It does now.
-And if you link your Amazon Prime account with your Zappos account, you’ll earn two Zappos shopping points for every $1 you spend.
+If you link your Amazon Prime account with your Zappos account, you’ll earn two Zappos shopping points for every $1 you spend.
 That’s twice what run-of-the-mill Zappos VIPs earn.